ethereum-optimism/optimism-tutorial/standard-bridge-custom-token/README.md

 ## Customizing the `L2StandardERC20` implementation

-Our example here implements a custom token [`L2CustomERC20`](contracts/L2CustomERC20.sol) based on the `L2StandardERC20` but which mints the deployer 10,000 tokens when it is deployed.
+Our example here implements a custom token [`L2CustomERC20`](contracts/L2CustomERC20.sol) based on the `L2StandardERC20` but which overrides the `decimals` function to return 9 instead of 18.

-> :warning: This works as an illustration.
-However, in real life this would be a **very bad** idea.
-It means that there are no L1 tokens in the bridge to cover those L2 tokens if they are transferred.

 For the purpose we import the `L2StandardERC20` from the `@eth-optimism/contracts` package.
 This standard token implementation is based on the OpenZeppelin ERC20 contract and implements the required `IL2StandardERC20` interface.